LNAT Section B-10 Top Tips to smash Section B of the LNAT

 Reading and checking for 5 minutes

-LNAT Section B examples and practice tests can be found on the LNAT website.
+Each LNAT practice test can be found on the LNAT website.

-You can use the website to prepare for the LNAT Section B test; the questions will be presented in the same way as the actual test…
+You can use the website to prepare for the LNAT Section B test and look at the most common LNAT questions; the questions will be presented in the same way as the actual test.

 Click Here for LNAT practice tests